How I Lost 50 pounds in 52 weeks

 I shot this Wednesday on my birthday this year.

-For my weight reduction program, I did not want to count calories.
-If I had it to do over again, of course, I absolutely would.
 At that time I thought that cardio work was the only thing that would burn off fat so I set about doing at least five and often six cardio workouts a week.
 I would do the treadmill at a 4 mph clip for around 25 to 40 minutes a day.
-Then do another 15 minutes on the Schwinn Airdyne stationary bike.
+Then log another 15 minutes on the Schwinn Airdyne stationary bike.
 On alternate days I included resistance work.
 While I didn’t understand that building lean muscle mass would increase my calorie burn, I was under the impression that working out with weights on a day that you did cardio activity essentially doubled the benefit of the cardio work.
 Urban legend?
 Old wives’ tale?
 I don’t know; I just did it.

 My weight work was very simple.
 I used the biggest muscles – back, legs and chest.
-I found the heaviest weight I could handle and started with three sets of five reps.
+I found the heaviest weights I could handle and started with three sets of five reps.
 I did this on each machine.
 First, leg lifts, then on to lat pull-downs and finally chest presses.
 Same principle each time – five reps with the heaviest weight I could handle.
 As weeks passed, I was able to increase the reps to as high as 10 or 11 then added more weight and went back down to five.
 The weight work took around 10 to 15 minutes.
 Coupled with the cardio work, I averaged just under an hour a day, but worked out at least five days a week and often seven.

 I wish I had photos to show of me when I was heavy, but because I didn’t like the way I looked there are very few.
 Vanity, thy name is Tony.

 I don’t know that it would necessarily work for you.
 Every body is different.
 Consider it a stepping off point.
 The important thing is to do something.
-Remember what Yoda said, “Try not!
-Do or not do.
-There is no trying!”

 Tony

-7 Comments
+9 Comments

 Filed under calories, Exercise, life challenges, men and healthy eating, Weight

-7 Responses to How I Lost 50 pounds in 52 weeks
+9 responses to “How I Lost 50 pounds in 52 weeks

 1. Rich Mitchell